-■Cover photo: South Kentucky RECC Call Center Representative Ashley Hall with her children Kinslee and Brycen.
-Photo: Joy Bullock Additional photos: Tim Webb

-- ■Opposite top: Reliability is very important to South Kentucky RECC.
-Our employees work hard, sometimes through the night, to make sure our members have service.
-Photo: Joy Bullock - ■Opposite bottom: Dispatch and Technical Services Manager Dallas Hopkins, right, reviews upgrades to South Kentucky RECC's outage management system with dispatchers David Trimble, seated, T. J. Guffey, left, and Luke Stevenson.
+- Cover photo, South Kentucky RECC Call Center Representative Ashley Hall with her children Kinslee and Brycen.
+Photo: Joy Bullock Additional photos: Tim Webb - Opposite page, left, reliability is very important to South Kentucky RECC.
+Our employees work hard to make sure our members have service.
+Photo: Joy Bullock - Opposite page, right, Dispatch and Technical Services Manager Dallas Hopkins, right, reviews upgrades to South Kentucky RECC's outage management system with dispatchers David Trimble, seated, T. J. Guffey, left, and Luke Stevenson.
 Photo: Joy Bullock n today's world of political, economic and global uncertainty, South Kentucky RECC remains a constant-for its members and its communities.
 Since 1938, South Kentucky RECC has been a part of your communities, not only providing electricity, but providing support in many different facets of life.
 The co-op remains as committed as it was when a group of farmers in Wayne County sought to provide power to the people of south-central Kentucky.